clausmalver/ctf-writeup/Huntress 2023/README.md

+# Huntress CTF October 2023
 This was my first CTF challenge and even more my first write up.
 Some of it are just random notes written down while doing the challenges and aren't anywhere near completion others are full writeups so it's possible to understand which step are required to solve the challenges.
 I've learned a lot about CTF and also about writing documentation so it is possible for others to understand what I've done.

-# Huntress CTF Oktober 2023
-## Book by its cover:
+## Book by its cover
 "They say you aren't supposed to judge a book by its cover, but this is one of my favorites!"

 Files: book.rar